 However, also in these cases, the on-site portion of the audit must verify the existence of the facility and, as relevant, evidence of product compliance such as purchasing documents, production and inspection records.

-In exceptional cases where there is no physical location to visit, e. g. where all company employees work remotely, the audit may be performed fully remotely since there is no physical location to visit; however, it should be confirmed that any physical handling of the product is audited on-site, or that the audited activities do not involve any physical handling of the product.
+In exceptional cases where there is no physical location to visit, e. g. where all company employees work remotely, the audit may be performed fully remotely; however, it should be ensured that any physical handling of the product is audited on-site, or that the activities audited only using ICT do not involve any physical handling of the product.
+Any existing site should be audited on-site at least once during the certification period, in order to confirm its existence and verify what activities are performed.